• Skip to primary navigation

 Picture of a jar full of Dijon aioli.

-This post contains affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
+This post contains affiliate links from Amazon and other retailers.
+When you click on these links, I may earn a small commission from qualifying purchases at no extra cost to you.
+It helps me maintain this website and create new recipes.
+Thank you for your support!
 Please read my privacy policy for more details.

 Why This Recipe Works